Heishman History, Family Crest & Coats of Arms

 Early Notables of the Heishman family (pre 1700)

-More information is included under the topic Early Heishman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) are included under the topic Early Heishman Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heishman family